-Of Vancouver's three bathhouses, F212 Steam Vancouver (1048 Davie St., 2nd floor, 604-689-9719) has the best location in terms of the West End gay scene—it's right on Davie Street, a mere stone's throw from several gay bars and a short walk from a number of hotels and gay-friendly B&Bs.
-This is a large and nicely maintained gay sauna, always drawing a substantial - and diverse - crowd.
+Of Vancouver's three bathhouses, F212 Steam Vancouver has the best location in terms of the West End gay scene—it's right on Davie Street, a mere stone's throw from several gay bars and a short walk from a number of hotels and gay-friendly bed and breakfasts.
+This is a large and nicely maintained gay sauna, always drawing a substantial and diverse crowd.
 The 6,500-space on the second floor of a building along busy Davie Street, and it has private rooms in three configurations, a 12-man hot tub, a pair of steam rooms, a very playful maze, and a quite cushy lounge with a TV, leather sofas, and a fireplace.

 Just a 10-minute cab ride away from F212, Steamworks Vancouver is part of the enormously popular Steamworks brand, which also has gay bathhouses in Berkeley, Chicago, Toronto, and Seattle.
 This beautiful and very popular gay sauna on the edge of downtown and just a few blocks from Gastown and Chinatown is a bit of a walk from the Davie Street Gay Village.

 Steamworks Vancouver is open 24/7 and has lockers starting at quite low prices during the day, all the way up to extra large rooms that run up for up to $55 on weekends.
 Theme nights such as Bulge and Lights Out Night bring in especially good crowds, and Steamworks really packs them in on Friday and Saturday nights.